 31. When do we celebrate Independence Day?
 4th July.

-32. Name one tribe in the United States.
+32. Name one group in the United States.
 Cherokee.

 33. Name one of the two longest rivers in the United States.
 Mississippi.